snakewizardd/dda_scaffold/docs/architecture/paper.md

 ## Abstract

-Current approaches to agentic AI treat surprise as a learning signal: unexpected outcomes trigger reflection, exploration, and adaptation.
-We propose an alternative paradigm where **surprise triggers rigidity** — a protective response that reduces exploration and strengthens identity persistence.
-We introduce DDA-X (Dynamic Decision Algorithm with Exploration), a novel agent framework that combines Monte Carlo Tree Search with force-balanced state dynamics and adaptive rigidity.
-Our key contributions are: (1) a continuous state-space representation with an identity attractor that models "who the agent is," (2) a rigidity mechanism where prediction error increases defensiveness and *dampens* exploration, and (3) a novel action selection formula that fuses force-alignment with UCT-style exploration modulated by rigidity.
-Unlike prior work that treats all agents identically, DDA-X enables configurable personality profiles (cautious, exploratory, traumatized) through parameter tuning.
-We provide a complete implementation architecture and discuss implications for building agents that balance task completion with self-preservation.
+Current approaches to agentic AI often treat surprise as a learning signal: unexpected outcomes trigger reflection, exploration, and adaptation.
+We explore an alternative paradigm where **surprise triggers rigidity** — a protective response that reduces exploration and strengthens identity persistence.
+We introduce DDA-X (Dynamic Decision Algorithm with Exploration), a research framework that combines Monte Carlo Tree Search with force-balanced state dynamics and adaptive rigidity.
+Our core contributions include: (1) a continuous state-space representation with an identity attractor that models cognitive persistence, (2) a rigidity mechanism where prediction error increases defensiveness and dampens exploration, and (3) an action selection formula that fuses force-alignment with UCT-style exploration modulated by rigidity.
+Built as an extension of existing agentic patterns, DDA-X enables configurable behavioral profiles (cautious, exploratory, rigidified) through parameter tuning.
+We provide an implementation architecture and discuss its application for building agents that balance task completion with behavioral stability.

 **Keywords:** autonomous agents, Monte Carlo Tree Search, identity persistence, adaptive rigidity, LLM agents